'Level zero' ambulance problem worsens dramatically in Ottawa in 2022 | CBC News

 The 2022 figure increased almost 2.5 times from the 750 incidents in 2021, which was already unprecedented and included a 2021 holiday period that saw the paramedic service remain at level zero for up to 15 hours at a stretch.

-In one case, an ambulance from Gananoque, Ont., had to be called to take an Ottawa call because it was the closest available.
+In one case in 2021, an ambulance from Gananoque, Ont., had to be called to take an Ottawa call because it was the closest available.

-"It's one of those issues that in many respects may be intractable," Poirier told CBC News.
+"It's one of those issues that in many respects may be intractable," Poirier told CBC.
 "We often use the term 'health-care crisis' and we're part of it.
 It doesn't mean we ever stop looking for solutions or ways to mitigate."

+The Civic campus of The Ottawa Hospital created a temporary 40-bed unit in 2020 to deal with those delays.

+The City of Ottawa also assigns paramedics to emergency departments at other hospitals to monitor patients so ambulances can get back on the road.

-Poirier acknowledges those efforts haven't solved the problem "whatsoever" given the crisis in hospitals with staffing levels and patients who use emergency beds when their needs are best met elsewhere, such as in long-term care.
+Poirier acknowledges those efforts haven't solved the problem "whatsoever."
+He cited the crisis in hospitals with staffing levels and patients who use emergency beds when their needs are best met elsewhere, such as in long-term care.

 Former mayor Jim Watson had written to the Ontario government in January and August 2022 to call for more help, calling the delays at hospitals a "public safety issue."